Oil, gas, nuclear and coal are misunderstood and undervalued

 The U.S. shale industry has drilled most of its best acreage, meaning replacement barrels are now lower quality, more capital-intensive, and more price-sensitive.

+Over time, costs will rise as depletion forces production into tougher reservoirs, while expenses increase due to labor, steel, services, financing, and regulations.
 As the cheapest barrels run out, the marginal barrel gets pricier.
 The longer investment remains limited, the higher prices must get to stabilize supply.

 Unless a global recession or lasting geopolitical peace restores large supply volumes, oil prices must eventually rise to encourage the investment needed to maintain production.